tim-baker115/kubernetes_from_scratch/README_2.md

 # Installing cilium
-Cilium is a network overlay which simplifies and controls communication between pods.
+Cilium is a *"framework for synamically managing networking"* (CNI - container network interface) which simplifies and controls communication between pods in a dynamic way.
 They have an [install script](https://docs.cilium.io/en/stable/gettingstarted/k8s-install-default/#install-the-cilium-cli) which I've also pasted below:

 ```
 CILIUM_CLI_VERSION=$(curl -s https://raw.githubusercontent.com/cilium/cilium-cli/main/stable.txt)